-Take the time to think about what you’ll enjoy doing on a day-to-day basis, as well as the types of people and team you want to work alongside.
+Take the time to think about what you’ll enjoy doing on a day-to-day basis, as well as the types of people and teams you want to work alongside.

 There are a plethora of career options out there, each one full of people who have a great understanding and knowledge of what the job entails.
 Talking to people is one of the best ways to find out more about a particular career.
 At Bright Network, our graduate members regularly meet with undergraduate members to share their stories and pearls of career wisdom.
 Asking questions such as ‘what’s your favourite thing about your job?’ and ‘what do you enjoy least?’, ‘what does this role lead to?’ and ‘what skills do you need to excel?’ can be really helpful in identifying whether you would enjoy following a similar path.

-You’ll find people are more than happy to answer questions about their career and the decisions they’ve made along the way.
-That’s why so many graduates return to campus with their firm, to chat to students about their own choices.
+You’ll find people are more than happy to answer questions about their careers and the decisions they’ve made along the way.
+That’s why so many graduates return to campus with their firm, to chat with students about their own choices.

 It can take a long time to find the right career or role for you – even Steve Jobs spent 10 years “in the wilderness”.